obiwanus/focus-zig/LOG.md

 # TODO
-- Open files in the left editor
+- Display info in the footer
+    - Open buffer file path
+    - Line and column
 - Support 0, 1, 2 editors
 - Fix editing near the end of the buffer (crashes on insert)
 - Multiple cursors